Green Building (MIT): Hacks

+Giant Tetris display (2011)

 Because of its height and visibility from the Boston Back Bay neighborhood across the Charles River Basin, plus its rectangular grid of large 6 × 8 ft upright rectangular single-pane windows forming a crude 9 × 18 dot-matrix display, the Green Building has been the site of many hacks or pranks.
 In 1993, one widely viewed hack repurposed the nine top-floor windows as an enormous digital VU meter for the traditional Fourth of July concert of the Boston Pops orchestra.
-Several other simpler hacks have used the entire window array for stationary displays; this practice is sufficiently commonplace to have acquired the term greenspeak (which should not be confused with the famously obscure pronouncements of former Federal Reserve Bank chairman Alan Greenspan).
+Several other simpler hacks have used the entire window array for stationary displays; this practice is sufficiently commonplace to have acquired the term "greenspeak" (which should not be confused with the famously obscure pronouncements of former Federal Reserve Bank chairman Alan Greenspan).

 In September 2011, hackers installed 153 (= 9 × 17) custom-made wirelessly controlled color-changing high-power LED lights into every window above the first floor.
 They displayed a waving American flag throughout the evening of September 11, 2011 in remembrance of the September 11 attacks of 2001.
 For a short time in the early morning of September 12, the lights displayed a Tetris game, thus realizing a long-standing hack proposal, the "Holy Grail" of hacks.
 The display hardware had occasional glitches, and was removed as of September 13.
 The hardware and software designs were further developed and refined for better reliability.
 On April 20, 2012, MIT hackers successfully turned the Green Building into a huge, playable Tetris game, operated from a wireless control podium at a comfortable viewing distance in front of the building.
-Visitors to Campus Preview Weekend (a gathering for admitted prospective freshman students) were invited to play the game on the colossal 80 × 250 ft display grid, which was claimed to be the second-largest full-color video display in the US.
+Visitors to Campus Preview Weekend (CPW, a gathering for admitted prospective freshman students) were invited to play the game on the colossal 80 × 250 ft display grid, which was claimed to be the second-largest full-color video display in the US.

 Instead of a one-shot temporary installation, the hackers have designed and built a permanent facility that can be re-used repeatedly by the MIT community.
 An understanding has been reached with the Department of Earth, Atmospheric and Planetary Sciences (EAPS), which is headquartered in the Green Building, to allow the light display hardware to remain installed in each window.
 To avoid annoying the occupants and to allow late-working staff to "opt out", each light display is equipped with a manual override button, which will disable the pixel lighting for that window for several hours after it is pressed.
 In addition, the hackers have released open-source software tools used to develop new display patterns, so that others can design and deploy new stationary or animated images, in cooperation with the hacker engineers.

-On the night after the Boston Marathon bombing, the Green Building lighting displayed an American flag pattern.
+On the night after the Boston Marathon bombing in 2013, the Green Building lighting displayed an American flag pattern.
 After the shooting death of MIT Campus Patrolman Sean Collier by the alleged bombers a few days later, a 250 foot black ribbon pattern was displayed in his memory.

-As of 2020, the light display was no longer functional.